andrewxie43/Aero-Formula/README.md

 ### List of classes in chronological order of creation:

-isa: Calculations for the international standard atmosphere.
-REPLACED WITH LAYER layer:Calculations for the international standard atmosphere, replaced isa
+1.isa: Calculations for the international standard atmosphere.
+REPLACED WITH LAYER 2.layer:Calculations for the international standard atmosphere, replaced isa